 Building upon Betye Saar's work—Kara Walker.
 Walker has always been to me such a powerfully evocative artist; someone who puts a certain discomfort right in front of the viewer.
 I became so interested in her process, her medium, and her full collection as a painter, sculptor, and silhouettist.
 Walker’s work requires folks to ask, “What is it that I’m supposed to see here?”

-I also think of Hank Willis Thomas, a CCA alum [MA Visual and Critical Studies and MFA Photography 2004].
+I also think of Hank Willis Thomas, a CCA alum [MA Visual Criticism, MFA Photography 2003].
 I was so excited to see his work up close at the Portland Art Museum.
 His last exhibition focused on his installation that deconstructed the American dream and American life, and especially the integration and juxtaposition of African American experiences in American life.

 “You can’t meaningfully work in education and not be constantly driven by hope.”